 Are there any noteworthy proposals for reform in your state?

+Legislation was introduced in 2017 limiting criminal history inquiries.
+Previous legislation has been introduced related to criminal histories of employees in the hospitality industry.
 An omnibus labor and employment bill failed in 2015 that had proposed, among other things, to add provisions for family medical leave and require that employers in the service industry pay employees minimum wage before calculating their gratuity (SB 1430).

 Several municipalities now prohibit workplace discrimination based on sexual orientation and gender identity, including Flagstaff, Phoenix, Tucson, Tempe, and Sedona.
 In 2015 Scottsdale declined to amend its anti-discrimination ordinance to include sexual orientation as a protected class.

 The Arizona Employment Protection Act (A.R.S. § 23-1501) deals with the termination of employment relationships, protection from retaliatory discharge, and the exclusivity of statutory remedies for employees.
 The act confirms the status of Arizona employees as at-will employees, unless the employee and employer “have signed a written contract to the contrary” that meets certain other statutorily required criteria.